gnuletik/steam-checker/README.md

 ## How it works ?

-This software connects to Steam API and checks if the game is avaible on linux every 5 seconds It use nodeJS, request module, and libnotify module
+This software connects to the Steam API and checks if the game is avaible on linux every 5 seconds It use nodeJS, request module, and libnotify module